LaurGue/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 dataSet <- dataframe with the measurements on the mean and standard deviation for each measurement index <- vector for extract the mean / Standard deviation / subject / Activity secondDataSet <- second tidy data set with the average of each variable for each activity and each subject

-Explanation :

-Create a directory (if not already exist) save the ZIP File extract File
-Create dataFrame with the différents file from the Extract ZIP Merge the differents dataFrame for make one dataframe rename col create a new file tidydata.txt

-Select the col for create a second tidy data set with the average of each variable for each activity and each subject create a new file tidydataAV.txt